 Want the perfect workout program?Take Quiz

 It’s difficult to specifically pinpoint when the term “bro” started to make its rounds in the fitness community.
 Regardless, the term is here to stay…and it’s not nice.
 You see, the term “bro” is often used as a pejorative to describe something that is based on “machoism”, “jockish behavior”, or “party types”.
 Things like “bro-science” or “bro life”.
-What we’re talking about today are the infamous “bro splits”.
+What we’re talking about today is the infamous “bro split”.

 If you have these questions (or more), read on because this article will answer everything you ever wanted to know about this infamous body split.
 And if you decide to take a bro-split journey, we have the best possible bro split workout routine to follow (backed by science).

 As mentioned above, a bro split is simply a training split where a trainee would concentrate on training one or two muscle groups a day.
 It is also called a "body part split".

 Since you only train a couple of muscles each day, bro splits plans on you training 5 or 6 days per week to hit every muscle every week.
 Still, the goal of every bro split that has ever been written is muscle hypertrophy, without a doubt.

 The bro split is one of the oldest and most widely used splits to ever exist.
 Even today, if you were to walk into a random gym and take a brief survey of what type of plan people were following, a good majority would likely say, “I’m doing a bro split, bro .”
 And there’s a good reason why.

 As said, the bro split has been around since the golden age of bodybuilding, and it’s the one thing people know if they know anything about the gym.
 Its popularity is so deep in modern culture that most people just assume that this is the way you’re supposed to train in the gym.